Help us save nature at places like this. From £3 a month.

 Image: Andy Hay

-Saltholme is open every day except Christmas Day.
-From 1 April to 31 October, we're open from 10 am to 5 pm, and from 1 November to 31 March, 10 am to 4 pm.
-The cafe is open 10am - 4pm all year round.
+Saltholme’s main site is open every day except Christmas Day.
+From 1 April to 31 October we’re open 10am to 5pm, and from 1 November to 31 March, 10am to 4pm.
+The cafe is open 10am – 4pm all year round.

-£5 per car - but RSPB members get in free.
-Come by bike, public transport or on two feet and it won't cost you a penny - no matter how long you stay.
+£5 per car, but RSPB members get in free.
+If you are visiting only the cafe and or shop and are staying an hour or less, it is free.
+Come by bike, public transport or on two feet and it won’t cost you a penny, no matter how long you stay.

-Saltholme's friendly staff and volunteers are here to help - if you want it.
-You'll be able to meet them in our wildlife hides.
-Our roving wardens will be out and about with cameras, looking for amazing sights which will be shown live in the café and shop area.
-So, you can enjoy watching wildlife at the same time as enjoying our scrumptious food!
-What could be better?
+Saltholme’s friendly staff and volunteers are here to help – if you want it.
+You’ll be able to meet them in the centre and in our wildlife hides.
+No binoculars?
+No problem - you can hire binoculars from the shop.

 Next to the car park we have a small dog exercise area.
 We’ve installed four shaded parking bays specifically for dog owners.
 To protect our wetland wildlife, dogs are not allowed on the wider reserve.